xMasterX/glua-linter/README.md

 # Installing into system
 1. Download the latest version of `glualint` from [the Releases page](https://github.com/xMasterX/glua-linter/releases)
 2. Place the `glualint` executable inside some folder.
 3. Add the folder you put `glualint` in to your `PATH`.
 How this is done differs per operating system.
-If you're not sure how to do this, please Google `"Add to PATH mac os"`.
+If you're not sure how to do this, please Google `"Add to PATH mac"`.
 4. Make sure you restart any terminals or text editors you currently have open.

 After performing these steps, you can run `glualint` from the terminal or let your text editor use it as your linter. **Failing to specifically perform the third step will make `glualint` very unlikely to work**.